Advancing to Candidacy: Qualifying and Dissertation Proposal

 Qualifying Exam Proposal

 Once the committee is formed, the student should work with his/her committee to determine the two breadth areas (from Social, Cognitive, Developmental, and Cognitive and Behavioral Neuroscience) they will choose.
 The breadth area reading lists have been determined by each area and contain 30 papers primarily focused on foundational issues of the area.
 The student and his/her committee should also determine the 40 papers specific to the student's ambitions and research interests.
-Once the set of readings has been determined, the student needs to initiate the Qualifying Exam Proposal DocuSign form and have the committee sign upon acceptance of the exam proposal.
+Once the set of readings has been determined and accepted by the committee, the student needs to have the all members sign the Qualifying Exam Proposal form and then send it to the Grad Coordinator.

 Qualifying Exam and Defense

 The committee will be responsible for composing a list of 8 questions, 5 of which the student must answer.
 The exam will consist of a take-home essay component in which the student has 48 hours to address each of the five selected questions.
-Note that while the exam will have to be completed by the end of April, the student can select a 48 time window before this final deadline (with this flexibility designed to accommodate illness, travel, etc).
+Note that while the exam will have to be completed by the end of April, the student can select a 48-hour time window before this final deadline (with this flexibility designed to accommodate illness, travel, etc).
 This written portion would then be followed as soon as possible by an oral examination in which the student must defend their answers and also address any additional questions posed by the committee that fall within the scope of the approved reading list.
-Following the oral exam, the student needs to initate the Qualifying Final Exam Approval DocuSign form and have the committee sign.
+Following the passing of the oral exam, the student needs to have all members of the committee sign the Qualifying Final Exam Approval form and then send it to the Grad Coordinator.

 Dissertation Committee